 As I grew older, I have passed through different service organizations, which, unfortunately for me but for good reasons, have age limits to stay active and attractive to young people.

-I am happy to now be reunited with friends from different phases of my service past in our newly founded Lions Club Wiesbaden Oranien.
+I am happy to now be reunited with friends from different phases of my service past in Lions Club Wiesbaden Oranien, founded in 2015.
+In 2017/18, I had the opportunity to be the club’s president.

 The friendships from Round Table lives on in Old Table 18 Wiesbaden.